nicolleharding/Elna-Vedic-Astrology/README.md

 **Index Page : Hero Image**
 - Changed image to a WebP image.
+- Fixed Button to navigate to Book page.

 **Index Page : Section**
 - Changed image to a WebP image and resized to 480px as this is the max size that was needed for this image.
 This was flagged in inital Lighthouse test.
+- Increased padding between paragraphs and headings not that <br> is removed.

 **FAQs Page : Section**
 - Changed image to a WebP image.

 **Book Page : Section**
 - Changed image to a WebP image.
+- Fixed font-size in input field.

 **All**
   - Adjusted body to accomodate extreely large screen sizes over 1600px.
   - Removed use of <br>.
+  - Fixed syntax to go from h1 > h2 > h3.

 ## Validator Testing